tldr-pages/tldr/pages/common/read.md

 # read

-> BASH builtin for retrieving data from standard input
+> BASH builtin for retrieving data from standard input.

 - Store data that you type from the keyboard: